emory-libraries/bookmarklets/README.md

 - make sure you are on the **develop** branch
 - make sure you have [jekyll installed](http://jekyllrb.com/docs/installation/)
-- run the site via jekyll, with flags to reload modified files and load the development config file: ```jekyll serve -w --config _dev-config.yml```
+- run the site via jekyll, with flags to reload modified files and load the development config file: ```jekyll serve -w --config _dev-config.yml --port 4004```
-- install the development version of the bookmarklet from your locally running version of the site, i.e. http://localhost:4000/
+- install the development version of the bookmarklet from your locally running version of the site, i.e. http://localhost:4004/

 Bookmarklets are published through GitHub site pages, which are served out from the gh-pages branch.
 Following git-flow conventions, this should be an exact